TSltd/gowin2vcd/docs/architecture.md

 - `detect_radix()` — auto-detect binary/hex/decimal
 - `to_binary()` — convert any value to binary string with X/Z handling

+### Writer Framework (`writers.py`)

+All output formats derive from `WaveWriter`.

+Formats based on value changes (such as VCD) inherit from `ValueChangeWriter`, which provides shared functionality for:

+- change detection
+- timestamp validation
+- progress callbacks
+- conversion statistics

 ### VCD Writer (`vcd.py`)

 Streaming VCD writer with: